 Commerce will also connect the core and required partners with the latest economic development initiatives in the state.
-For example, the State of Illinois, in partnership with Intersect Illinois and the Illinois Economic Development Association is introducing a new statewide business outreach and retention initiative called, CORE: Creating Opportunities for Retention and Expansion.
+For example, the State of Illinois, in partnership with Intersect Illinois and the Illinois Economic

+Development Association is introducing a new statewide business outreach and retention initiative called, CORE: Creating Opportunities for Retention and Expansion.
 The first step in this process is to conduct in-depth training sessions designed to explain this statewide alliance, instruct communities on specific steps of participation, and to coordinate specific measures aimed at meeting the growth and development needs of local/regional employers.
 A key goal of this initiative is to better coordinate and communicate with business.
 These activities are in direct alignment with the regional planning, business coordination and sector strategies outlined in this plan.

-Coordination of Economic Development Activities and Business Services to better listen to, learn from and respond to Illinois' businesses.
+Coordination of Economic Development Activities and Business Services

+The State of Illinois understands that in order to give businesses and job seekers the workforce services they need, we need to better integrate our delivery services to business.
+Illinois' Integrated Business Service Framework provides the foundation for workforce, education and economic development partners to better listen to, learn from and respond to Illinois' businesses.
 This framework was developed by a statewide group of business leaders and workforce partners and is meant to identify the elements and requirements of an integrated business services model for state and regional programs that will best equip them to understand and meet the ongoing workforce needs of Illinois' businesses.